 This chapter is concerned with groups of children whose rights to basic education are often compromised by location, household circumstances, social group, or health status.
-The first section discusses migrant children who have grown in numbers since the 1990s to make up the majority of the school age population in some peri urban areas like Tongzhou.
-The second section identifies the complementary problem of left behind children whose parents have migrated.
+Section 7.2 discusses migrant children who have grown in numbers since the 1990s to make up the majority of the school age population in some peri urban areas like Tongzhou.
+Section 7.3 identifies the complementary problem of left behind children whose parents have migrated.
 Both in Ansai and Zhaojue economic growth has attracted parents to migrate for work and leave behind their children in the care of others.
-The third part explores changing patterns of gendered exclusion as social values and opportunities change.
-The fourth section provides some insight into the status of children who are HIV/AIDS orphans.
-The firth section takes up the issues that relate to improving access and participation by national minorities.
+Section 7.4 explores changing patterns of gendered exclusion as social values and opportunities change.
+Section 7.5 provides some insight into the status of children who are HIV/AIDS orphans.
+Section 7.6 takes up the issues that relate to improving access and participation by national minorities.

-China's commitment to including all children in basic education has a long history and is most recently reaffirmed in The National Medium and Long-term Education

-Reform and Development Plan Outline (2010-2020).
+China's commitment to including all children in basic education has a long history and is most recently reaffirmed in The National Medium and Long-term Education Reform and Development Plan Outline (2010-2020).
 This argues that educational equity is the key foundation of social justice, and that equal opportunity has to accompany the guarantee of the legal right to access to education.
-China's rapid development means that it is essential to promote balanced development of basic education with special support to the most needful populations of children with the intention of narrowing education gaps in access and attainment through preferential policies for rural, remote, underdeveloped and minority areas12.
+China's rapid development means that it is essential to promote balanced development of basic education with special support to the most needful populations of children with the intention of narrowing education gaps in access and attainment through preferential policies for rural, remote, underdeveloped and minority areas (The State Council 2010).

 Since the 1986 Education Reforms China has promoted universal access to education up to grade 9 with different targets for different regions.
 Rapid development has generated inequalities that now need to be addressed to ensure that all children experience quality education.
-Sun and Kong (2009) identify three dimensions of balanced development.
+Song and Kong (2009) identify three dimensions of balanced development.
 First is the regional balance between Provinces at the macro level.
 Second is balance in investment between educational levels and school types at the meso level.
 The third is the balance needed between individual interests and capabilities and collective needs for development for different social groups at the individual and social group level (micro level).
 The implications at the three levels are linked with each other and mutually intertwined.
 The third level depends on the first and the second.
 Regional and school level balances underpin social group balances.
-Li (2002) has noted that balanced development means more than one thing as conditions vary with context and the overall level of development13.
+Li (2002) has noted that balanced development means more than one thing as conditions vary with context and the overall level of development.